jaubourg/wires/README.md

 v0.2.0 (node v0.12.2)
 ```

-This behaviour is compatible with version 0.2.0 and up.
+This behavior is compatible with version 0.2.0 and up.

 Alternatively, if you cannot, or don't want to, use the command, you may simply require wires in your main source file.
 Note that you only need to require it once for the entire code base.